shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - e.g. one client bombards our systems with multiple requests. this leads to high cpu and memory utilization of our resources. thus, our response time increases / services become unavailable, and we would be unable to serve other clients, thus violating our sla etc
 - using "throttling and rate limiting", we set a limit on the number of requests in unit time / bandwidth (amount of bytes) in unit time
-- "server side throttling" - we are the service providers and would like to limit our systems from over consumption
+- "server side throttling" - we as the service providers would like to limit our systems from over consumption
 - server side throttling use case - we can have different grades of customer - premium and so on, and we would like different limits for these different customers
+- server side throttling con - the rate limiter can be overwhelmed by so many clients / it needs to be well scaled
 - "client side throttling" - we are calling external services and would like to set limits on the number of calls made to such services
-- client side throttling use case - we can throttle requests for different services at different levels, based on their quotas
+- client side throttling use case - throttle requests for different services at different levels, based on their quotas
 - we can handle this using different strategies -
   - "drop requests" - status code is 429 (too many requests)
   - "slow down the service" - queue the requests in a queue and process them later
   - "degrade the service" - e.g. a video streaming platform can reduce the resolution of the video
+- use cases -
+  - prevent dos attacks, brute force password logins, etc
+  - prevent resource starvation
+  - managing "quotas" when there are multiple users accessing the same resource

 ### Retry Pattern